All beauty desks

 We avoid treatment claims and distinguish cosmetic feel from structural or medical outcomes.

-Start with your own routine.
+Start with your texture and your calendar.

 Map the routine from wash day to the finished style.
 Note where time is lost, where texture becomes difficult to manage, and which result you repeat most often.
 This reveals whether the useful investment is a formula, a tool, a technique, or simply a more coherent sequence.